AyShakya/WatcherAgent/README.md

 #### 🕵️ Node 01 — Triage
 `server/watcherai/nodes/node-01-triage/`
-Receives the raw webhook payload and calls the LLM (via OpenRouter) to classify the incident.
+Receives the raw webhook payload and calls the LLM (via OpenRouter or direct APIs) to classify the incident.
 Returns:
-- **Severity** — P1 / P2 / P3 derived purely from payload evidence.
+- **Severity** — P1 / P2 / P3 derived from payload evidence, with deterministic threshold check promotions as a guardrail.
 - **Error category** — one of 11 deterministic categories (HTTP_5XX, DATABASE, NETWORK, etc.).
 - **Root frame** — the exact file, line, and function the LLM identifies as the origin.
 - **Normalized error signature** — dynamic values stripped, used as the vector query key.
 - **Confidence** — 0–100, used downstream to decide whether to escalate.
-- *Graceful fallback*: Assigns P2 severity and 50% confidence if the LLM is unresponsive.
+- *Graceful fallback*: Assigns P2 severity (or matches deterministic thresholds) and 50% confidence (95% if deterministic thresholds match) if the LLM is unresponsive.

 #### 🕵️ Node 02 — Runbook
 `server/watcherai/nodes/node-02-runbook/`
-Queries Pinecone for historical fixes using the normalized error signature as a vector query.
+Queries Pinecone for historical fixes using the normalized error signature as a vector query, isolated by project namespace.
-- **Two-pass recall strategy**:
+- **Lookup Strategy**:
-  1. Same-service query at threshold `0.78` — finds prior fixes for the exact same service.
+  - Same-service query at threshold `0.78` — finds prior fixes for the exact same service namespace.
-  2. Cross-service fallback at threshold `0.82` — finds fixes for the same error pattern in any service.
-- *Graceful fallback*: Falls back to a local runbook library keyed by service name and error keywords (DB, Redis, payment, etc.) if no matches are found above the thresholds.
+- *Graceful fallback*: Falls back to a local runbook library keyed by service name and error keywords (DB, Redis, payment, etc.) if no matches are found above the threshold or if Pinecone is unresponsive.

 #### 🕵️ Node 03 — HITL Gateway
 `server/watcherai/nodes/node-03-hitl/`
 Sends an interactive Discord embed card containing:
 - Severity, confidence score, and categorized error labels.
 - Top 3 runbook steps (or memory recall notification if a past fix is matched).
-- **Accept & Fix** button → enqueues the Phase 2 fixing pipeline.
+- **Accept & Fix** button → triggers approval callback to `/api/v1/callback/approve` and enqueues Phase 2.
-- **Ignore** button → updates the Discord embed state in-place to prevent visual clutter.
+- **Ignore** button → triggers rejection callback to `/api/v1/callback/approve` and updates the Discord embed state in-place to prevent visual clutter.
 - *Self-clean*: Automatically expires incidents waiting longer than the configured timeout.

 ---